 09 July 2020

-Amidst the tumultuous times of recent months, businesses, governments and entire industries have been quick to adapt and innovate in order to survive COVID-19 in the short-term with the view of long-term recovery.
+Amidst the tumultuous times of recent months, businesses, governments and entire industries have been quick to adapt and innovate in order to survive COVID-19 in the short-term while maintaining a view of long-term recovery.

-We have explored how some companies are innovating to stay afloat during the shutdown and others are rising to the medical challenges.
+We explore how some companies are innovating to stay afloat during shutdowns and others are rising to the medical challenges.
 Does this give hope to those who would like to see greater action and innovative thinking towards other global problems like climate change?

 Exploring our innovation in the short-term

 Recently, we have seen this wide scale advancement in two forms: 1, to save businesses, wider industries and livelihoods and 2, the health sector adapting to save lives in the face of the novel virus.

 Looking at businesses, those with innovation at their core such as Big Tech (e.g. Microsoft and Alphabet) have a competitive edge during crises.
 Other smaller companies striving to solve problems with disruptive new technologies and business models are also staying afloat with some even transcending the crisis.
 Innovation has been their lifeline.

 Across many sectors, companies have been quick to adapt with digital technologies changing the way they conduct business from employees working from home using video conferencing tools, collaboration software to attending digital events and webinars.

 When global supply chains were disrupted and demand for certain goods spiked, many businesses adapted their products and services such as alcohol producers and perfumeries making hand sanitiser, retail moving completely online and restaurants, cafes and bars offering delivery services and new customer experiences.